bote26/Interledger-Hackathon/README.md

 http://localhost:3000
 ```

 3. Register a new account:
    - Choose account type (Father or Child)
    - Fill in KYC information
    - If creating a child account, provide parent's email
+   - For KYC to work, you should enter the link in the device who is hosting the local page

 4. Login with your credentials